HASwitchPlate/openHASP-docs/docs/integrations/examples/example-pagination.md

 ```json
 {"page":0,"id":6,"obj":"obj","swipe":1,"x":0,"y":0,"h":30,"w":240,"opacity":0,"comment":"swipe-area-at-top"}
 ```

+!!! note "Tip"
-!!! note You should to make sure that in your [`pages.jsonl`](../../../design/pages#pagesjsonl) these lines appear at the end of the file, so that these objects remain at the top, and no others will be drawn on top of them.
+    You should put these lines to the end of your [`pages.jsonl`](../../../design/pages#pagesjsonl) config file, so that these objects remain at the top, and no others will be drawn on top of them.

 * * * * *